Lancerhawk/OnlineTicketBooking_Museum-Homepage-design/README.md

 <h3>Diagram and Visual Representation</h3>

-<p>To visualize the flow of the chatbot's interaction, a mind map or system architecture diagram can be used.
-These visuals illustrate the various user interactions (e.g., booking tickets, checking event details) and how the chatbot processes and responds to each query.</p>
+<p>To visualize the flow of the chatbot's interaction, refer to this <a href="https://www.researchgate.net/publication/341730184/figure/fig3/AS:898262563315714@1591173892479/General-chatbot-architecture.ppm">General Chatbot Architecture Diagram</a>.</p>

-<p>For a better understanding of the process, you can refer to [Google Image results for mind maps or chatbot architecture diagrams](https://www.google.com/search?q=chatbot+architecture+diagram&tbm=isch) to help structure the visual presentation of the system.
-You could include flowcharts showing the interaction from user input to the final output, detailing how the chatbot interprets intents and fetches relevant data from the back-end.</p>

 <h3>Benefits of this Approach:</h3>
 <ul>